zackees/ytclip/README.md

 # Releases

+  * 1.2.7: Brighteon downloads have been fixed, thanks to the brighteon plugin.
   * 1.2.6: Fix error where omitting length would cause error.
   * 1.2.5: Cleans youtube videos by removing the ?t= part of the url.
   * 1.2.4: Adds update warning for ytclip if out of date.